Sharp criticism of Andrea Berg's performance at the Silbereisen show

 "So spectacularly announced - and then she floats just two meters above the ground?", mocked one user on X. Another asked smugly: "Did they borrow the stage from Helene?"
 Many compared the performance to Helene Fischer's shows - and thought so: Andrea Berg's performance remained pale.

 So spektakulär angekündigt und dann schwebt Andrea Berg nur zwei Meter über dem Boden?
-Helene Fischer lacht. #Schlagerbooom— andy (@andytainer) October 18, 2025
+Helene Fischer lacht. #Schlagerbooom

 The evening got off to a promising start.
 Vincent Gross set the mood right from the start, Maite Kelly heated things up with a spicy song and the No Angels got the hall boiling.
 Andy Borg, who was struggling with a sound problem, still managed to wow the audience.

-When Florian Silbereisen then announced the "Schlager Queen", there was brief hope of a Helene Fischer moment - but in vain.
+When Florian Silbereisen then announced the "Schlager Queen", there were brief hopes of a Helene Fischer moment - but in vain.
 Andrea Berg delivered, but she didn't ignite, according to "Bunte".

 A performance that raises questions